Paradoxdotexe/vade-mecum/src/pages/docs/docs.md

 | **Greatsword**           | Rare      | Heavy   | +2       | Attacking with Power, 4d6 damage, 1 tile range |
 | **Ring of Invisibility** | Legendary | Tiny    | +6       | Sneaking with Stealth                          |

+When using a piece of gear with durability, a failed skill check will result in the gear taking damage.
+Damage results in the item's modifier decreasing by one.
+When a gear's modifier falls below zero, it is considered broken and can no longer be used until it is repaired.
+Repairs to restore the gear modifier can be made during a Rest (see [3.7 Rest](#3.7-Rest)).

 ## 3.3 Armor and Cover

 Similar to how weapons decrease difficulty, armor and cover increases it.